-We’d say 99% of the time your interviewer will ask if you know what they do, if you’ve seen their website, if you know what tech they use, and so on.
+99% of the time your interviewer will ask what you know about them.
+Things like, if you know what they do, if you’ve seen their website, if you know what tech they use, and so on.

 Whatever your professional or life experience, you will have worked on many different projects, faced many uniquely challenging obstacles and found a way to handle various types of tricky situations.
 The skill is in picking out the ones that are most relevant to the role you are applying for.

 Mention your failed projects as well.
 Everybody knows you cannot be successful in everything, but it’s how you learn from those experiences that makes the difference.
 So bring up your hurdles, but focus on how they made you improve.

 If you found this article helpful, check out some of our others.